-Another 18-year old man, believed to have been driving the black Vauxhall Corsa involved in the crash, has been arrested and is receiving treatment for serious injuries at Ninewells Hospital in Dundee.
+Another 17-year old man, who is believed to have been driving the black Vauxhall Corsa involved in the crash, has been arrested and is receiving treatment for serious injuries at Ninewells Hospital in Dundee.

-Police initially confirmed that the incident early on Sunday morning involved just one vehicle which had left the roadway, and added that there have been “multiple” casualties.
+Police initially confirmed that the incident involved just one vehicle which had left the roadway, and added that there had been “multiple” casualties.

-Local councillor David Graham said he was “absolutely devastated” by news someone had died in the accident.
+Councillor David Graham said he was “absolutely devastated” by the news.

 “My thoughts go to his family at this very sad time for them,” he said.

 “My thoughts also go to the other people involved in the accident who I understand are seriously injured.

 “These incidents are incredibly difficult to manage for the emergency services who attended the scene any my appreciation goes to them for the excellent work that they do in situations like this.